 If you do not know your weekly spending yet, start with an estimate, track for one month, then recalculate with real data.

 These are ranges, not rules.
 A construction crew that buys all materials on account may need less than a three-person office that pays cash for daily parking and supplies.
-Use the formula with your actual numbers.
+Use the formula with your actual numbers — the easiest way to get them is a digital petty cash book that logs every withdrawal as it happens.

 Fix: Reduce the float by 25–50%.
 Track for two weeks.
 If the box still does not run dry, reduce again.
 Keep going until the float matches actual spending.